 Stay Safe at Home

 Our personal alarm service is ideal for people who suffer from a medical condition such as hypertension.
-If you do suffer from a fall at home, you simply press the red button on your pendant and our 24-hour Care Team will respond.
+If you do suffer from a fall at home, you simply press the red button on your pendant and our 24-hour Response Team will respond.